Skip to main content

 • Cost of current physical office space

-Finally, consider MyCase financial reporting.
+Finally, consider a financial reporting tool made for law firms.
 This tool can boost company metrics with reports on aging invoices, insight on payments billed and collected, and the ability to track active payment plans.

 Attorney Productivity and Performance Metrics